 - Developing discernment.

-To learn how to hear this sort of guidance from plants, check out the courses on offer here – both online and in person.
+To learn how to hear this sort of guidance from plants, check out the courses on offer both online and in person, via the course link tab at top right.